alloverse/alloverse.github.io/index.md

 {% endhighlight %}

-Fire off a quick `./allo/assist run` in your terminal, and you'll be presented with this beauty in VR:
+Fire off a quick `./allo/assist run alloplace://sandbox.places.alloverse.com` in your terminal, and you'll be presented with this beauty in Alloverse:

 ![A white surface with a close button in the top right, and an 'add todo' button along the bottom](/assets/images/todo-progress-1.png)

-We've created a VR interface, how cool is that!

-Next up, let's create that popup used for inputting new items.
+We've created a VR interface, how cool is that!?
+Just keep in mind that even thought the "Add todo" button is there, it isn't clickable yet.
+So, let's attach some functionality to it: let's make it create that popup for inputting new todo items.

 {% highlight lua %}